ansys/pyoptislang/doc/source/user_guide/launch.rst

 method and it's not needed when started with default parameter ``shutdown_on_finished=True``).

-Difference in the termination methods mentioned above is that:
+Difference in the termination methods mentioned before is that:

 * :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` only closes connection
   with optiSLang server,